leberhartphillips/Ceuta_OPEN/README.md

   9.	`time`: time resighting was made (24h format, e.g., 1633)
   10.	`distance`: estimated distance in meters between resighted bird and observer
   11.	`degree`: estimated bearing of resighted bird relative to the observer (i.e., the number of degrees in the angle measured in a clockwise direction from the north line to the line joining the observer to the brood)
   12.	`code`: color-ring combination of the resighted individual.
 The scheme can be noted as XX.XX|XX.XX where X indicates a color (or metal) ring, the full stop marks the position of 'knee-joint' and the pipe divides the left and right leg.
 Thus the readout is "left above . left below | right above . right below".
-See page 9 of [Székely, Kosztolányi, and Küpper (2008)](https://www.researchgate.net/publication/228494424_Practical_guide_for_investigating_breeding_ecology_of_Kentish_plover_Charadrius_alexandrinus "Practical guide for investigating breeding ecology of Kentish plover Charadrius alexandrinus") for more details.
+See page 9 of [Székely, Kosztolányi, and Küpper (2008)](https://www.researchgate.net/publication/228494424_Practical_guide_for_investigating_breeding_ecology_of_Kentish_plover_Charadrius_alexandrinus "Practical guide for investigating breeding ecology of Kentish plover Charadrius alexandrinus") for more details
   13.	`sex`: sex of individual determined in the field based on ornamentation and other clues (e.g., capture history, parental care, etc.), where F = female, M = males, and J = unknown sexed juvenile
   14.	`census`: indication if the resighting was conducted as part of a census count (1) or not (0)
   15.	`observer`: initials of observer making resighting